 When to see a doctor

 Often, the cause of myocarditis isn't identified.
-Potential causes are many, but the likelihood of developing myocarditis is rare.
-Potential causes include:
+There are many potential causes but the risk of developing myocarditis is rare.

 Gastrointestinal infections (echoviruses), mononucleosis (Epstein-Barr virus) and German measles (rubella) also can cause myocarditis.
 It's also common in people with HIV, the virus that causes AIDS.

 - Bacteria.
-Numerous bacteria can cause myocarditis, including staphylococcus, streptococcus, the bacterium that causes diphtheria and the tick-borne bacterium responsible for Lyme disease.
+Bacteria that can cause myocarditis include staphylococcus, streptococcus, the bacterium that causes diphtheria and the tick-borne bacterium responsible for Lyme disease.

 - Parasites.
 Among these are such parasites as Trypanosoma cruzi and toxoplasma, including some that are transmitted by insects and can cause a condition called Chagas disease.
-This disease is much more prevalent in Central and South America than in the United States, but it can occur in travelers and in immigrants from that part of the world.
+Chagas disease is much more common in Central and South America than in the United States, but it can occur in travelers and in immigrants from that part of the world.